Waterways, mokoro adventures and superb game viewing

 The Delta area consists of the Moremi Game Reserve, several private concessions and the 'Pan Handle' - the area around the Okavango River before it splits into many channels and fans out.

 The Moremi Game Reserve covers nearly one-third of the eastern side of the Delta, and is widely considered to be one of the finest game reserves in Southern Africa.
 Covering an area of nearly 5,000 square kilometers, it is home to a high density of game as well as a variety of eco-systems, from mopane woodlands and acacia forest, to floodplains and lagoons, offering guests a unique 'wet and dry/land and water based' game viewing experience.
 No night drives, off road driving or walking safaris are allowed in Moremi, however, and the reserve is also popular with self-drive safari enthusiasts, which can sometimes lead to numerous vehicles being present at major sightings.

 The area to escape the potential crowds, if you have the budget, is to go to Chief's Island - the most exclusive game viewing area in Moremi.
 One of the largest dry areas in the Delta, only 3 ultra 5* lodges are situated here - Mombo, Little Mombo and Chief's Camp - and only they have the right to traverse the island.
 Accessible only by light aircraft, Chief's Island has exceptional game viewing, and white rhinos have also been re-introduced here, making this a truly top safari experience - although again, no night drives are allowed.

 For most guests to this area, visiting the Delta will require a scheduled flight to Maun, where you will then be met and transferred to your lodge.
-Depending on the time of year and the lodge's location in the Delta, some lodges can be reached by road, with a journey time of anything from 4 hours upwards in a 4x4 vehicle, but other lodges can only be reached by light aircraft.
+Depending on the time of year and the lodge's location in the Delta, some lodges can be reached by road, with a journey time of anything from 4 hours upwards in a 4x4 vehicle, but other lodges can only be reached by light aircraft which will land at a small airstrip in the bush.